What is a mental health disorder?

 The main mental health disorders

 If you’re concerned about yourself or a loved one, you’ll find summary information on some mental health disorders here.
-If you want to go further, talk to a professional.
+If you would like to explore this further, please consult a healthcare professional.

 Anxiety disorders